rajashekar9/shop-management/README.md

 #### Run the application:

     1. Navigate to the project root repository and run the following commands
         - "cd functions" (Navigate to functions folder which contains package.json)
         - "npm install" (Installs all the dependencies for the project)
         - "cd .."
         - "docker build -t node_server ."
 (This command need to be run at location of Dockerfile to build node_server image)
         - 'docker-compose up -d' (This command need to be run at location of docker-compose.yml)

         By running the above command both mysql server and node server will be started.
 By default database with name 'shop' will be created along with the tables users, user_roles in the mysql server

     2. Run the following command to know whether the two containers are up and running
         - 'docker ps'

         Now, you should be able to see the following

         CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                               NAMES
     3fc94c3fdbb0        node_server         "node /usr/src/app/f…"   22 seconds ago      Up 20 seconds       0.0.0.0:5001->5001/tcp              node
     8435b6e5e71a        mysql               "docker-entrypoint.s…"   22 seconds ago      Up 22 seconds       0.0.0.0:3306->3306/tcp, 33060/tcp   mysql

-3. You can check the container logs using docker logs containerName (containerName can be either mysql or node)
+    3. You can check the container logs using docker logs <containerName>
     4. There is a chance of getting authentication issue when accessing the database from the node hence, run the following commands to get rid out of it
         - 'docker exec -it mysql /bin/bash' (By running this command you will be entering into the mysql contianer shell)
         - 'mysql -uroot -prootpassword' (By running this command, you will be logged into mysql server as root)
         - 'ALTER USER root IDENTIFIED WITH mysql_native_password BY 'rootpassword';
         - 'exit' (By running this command you will come out of the mysql server);
         - 'exit' (By running this command you will come out of the mysql container shell);
         - 'docker-compose up -d --force-recreate' (By running this command the two containers will recreated forcefully);

 ### Registering users